v2sCollections/Constellation/Constellation 4kGraphics Pack by v2/Readme.md

 If you see this> ⛔ then you need to read and follow the directions.

+- ⛔It Is important that you read the following guide to fully understand everything clearly.
-- ⛔DO NOT use a pirated game.
+- ⛔**DO NOT** use a pirated game.
 It is against Nexus rules and is illegal and I will not provide any support.

 ## [Updating Collection](https://)[   ](https://)